Rings-of-Fire/ring-of-fire/README.md

 Working on a common goal forms communities.
 If complications arise, participants can quickly reach out and receive help.

-The connectivity of each node increases significicantly as every other participants adds their channels to the outside.
+The connectivity of each node increases significantly as every other participants adds their channels to the outside.

-We also currently investitage how and which data we share within the ring.
+We also currently investigate how and which data we share within the ring.
 This insight could give ring operators an edge over the rest of the users within the lightning network.

 ## Design